The technetronic era involves the gradual appearance of a more controlled

 disenchantment to the point of revolt.
 People do not have to undergo harsh

 oppression to become angry and upset.
 Americans can endure austerity, sacrifice,

 natural disasters and war, but they have gotten a good taste of equality

-and liberty, and they will chafe under oppression and egregious artificial or
+and liberty, and they will chafe under restriction and oppression, and egregious artificial or

 arbitrary inequality of opportunity and rewards.

-The crippling or destruction of America by bloody revolution?
+The crippling or destruction of the United States by bloody revolution?

 Unthinkable, but not unprecedented.
-Remember the Civil War of 150 years ago.
+Remember the so-called Civil War of 150 years ago.

 What WOULD be unusual would be a nation